stephaniecrocker91/rock-paper-scissors/README.md

 * * *

 Shadows into Light: I wanted to use a playful font that would go nicely with the game.
 It is fun, relaxed, cartoon-like, and it has some personality!
 My fall-back font is Sans, which I think also goes nicely with the site's feel and purpose.
-I initialy wanted to combine it with anothe font, but once I started styling I preferred keeping it the one.
+I initially wanted to combine it with another font, but once I started styling, I preferred keeping it the one.

 <img src="assets/images/shadowsintolight-font.png" width="600px">